24/7 Admissions | Call Now: (800) 939-6636

 First things first.
 You simply MUST step out of your comfort zone to take that brave first step on the road to recovery.
 Addiction has a strange way of making you comfortable with being addicted.
 Isolating and withdrawing from other people becomes a way of life.
 Getting high or drunk alone becomes the norm.

-The reality is that addiction is a cunning enemy of life.
+Addiction is a sneaky foe, that’s for sure.
 The Centers for Disease Control and Prevention (CDC) reported that more than 70,000 people died from a drug overdose in 2017 alone.
 Recovery is a matter of life and death.
 What has become uncomfortable for you in your addiction to alcohol or drugs is slowly killing you.
 It’s time to step out of your comfort zone.

 Without a doubt, the early days of sobriety are uncomfortable.
 Meetings are uncomfortable.
 But, sometimes, you have to get uncomfortable to get comfortable.
 In other words, recovery makes you comfortable with being sober.
 It teaches you how to live and enjoy life without drugs or alcohol.
 But, first, you will have to be uncomfortable.
 There is no way around it.

-Knowing this might make it easier for you to overcome your fears about attending 12-Step meetings.
+Knowing this might make it easier for you to overcome your fears about attending 12-step meetings.
 You feel afraid.
 That is okay.
-Courage is not the absence of fear.
-It is acting in spite of it.
-Be brave.
-Go to a meeting.
+Courage does not mean the absence of fear.
+It is acting despite it.
+Be brave!
+Go to a meeting!

 There are Many Benefits to Participating in a 12-Step Program

-Another way to overcome your fear is to recognize that there are many benefits to attending 12-Step meetings on a regular basis.
-Your life will absolutely change for the better if you decide to get sober and reach out for help.
+Another way to overcome your fear of recovery is to recognize that there are so many benefits to attending 12-step meetings regularly.
+Your life will change for the better if you decide to get sober and reach out for help.

-Here are 8 of the many benefits of attending 12-Step meetings:
+Here are just some of the many benefits of attending 12-step meetings:

-3. Going to a meeting a day helps you stay sober one day at a time.
-It is recommended that newly recovering people go to 90 meetings in the first 90 days of their recovery.
+3. One meeting a day can help you stay clean one day at a time.
+People who are just starting to heal should go to 90 meetings in the first 90 days.

 6. You also learn how to treat your disease and avoid relapse.

-8. Meetings show you that you are not alone.
-Recovery isn’t a “me thing” … it’s a “we thing.”
+8. Meetings remind you that you are not alone.
+Recovery isn’t a “me” thing.
+It’s a “we” thing.

-Keep in mind, that you can always bring a friend or family member to an open meeting with you for support.
-Being with someone you trust when you go to your first meeting can make you feel more safe and more comfortable.
+Remember, you’re welcome to bring a friend or family member to an open meeting for support.
+Having someone you trust when you go to your first meeting can make you feel safe and more comfortable.

 Also, addiction affects women in profound ways.
 You may feel more comfortable attending a women’s meeting.
 Check your local meeting schedule to see when and where they are available near you.
 Some meetings also offer childcare, including one held at the New Directions for Women campuses on Thursday evenings.